lordipio/PremierePro-Shuffle-Clips-Extension/README.md

 # 🚀 How to Install

 1. **Install the Extension:**
-   - Download and install `Shuffle.zxp`.
+   - Download and install `Shuffle.Clips.zxp`.

 2. **Manual Installation:**
-   - If you encounter any issues, extract `Shuffle.zxp` and copy the contents to:
+   - If you encounter any issues, rename `Shuffle.Clips.zxp` to `Shuffle.Clips.zip` then extract and copy the contents to:
      `C:\Program Files (x86)\Common Files\Adobe\CEP\extensions`.

 3. **Enable Debug Mode:**